GradeSQL: Test-Time Inference with Outcome Reward Models for Text-to-SQL Generation from Large Language Models: Results and Discussion

 \section{Results and Discussion}

-We tested our framework on seven models: Qwen2.5\hyp{}1.5B\hyp{}Instruct, Qwen2.5\hyp{}7B\hyp{}Instruct, Granite\hyp{}3.3\hyp{}2B\hyp{}Instruct, Granite\hyp{}3.3\hyp{}8B\hyp{}Instruct, Llama\hyp{}3.2\hyp{}1B\hyp{}Instruct, Llama\hyp{}3.1\hyp{}8B\hyp{}Instruct, and OmniSQL\hyp{}7B.
+We evaluated our framework on seven models: Qwen2.5\hyp{}1.5B\hyp{}Instruct, Qwen2.5\hyp{}7B\hyp{}Instruct, Granite\hyp{}3.3\hyp{}2B\hyp{}Instruct, Granite\hyp{}3.3\hyp{}8B\hyp{}Instruct, Llama\hyp{}3.2\hyp{}1B\hyp{}Instruct, Llama\hyp{}3.1\hyp{}8B\hyp{}Instruct, and OmniSQL\hyp{}7B.
+Benchmarks were conducted on the BIRD dev (1,534 samples), Spider dev (1,034 samples), and Spider test (2,147 samples) splits.
 For both the BIRD and Spider datasets, we began with the original training sets of 9,428 queries (BIRD) and 9,000 queries (Spider).
 After light pre-processing to remove duplicates and reduce redundancy, we obtained 9,411 queries for BIRD and 8,960 for Spider.
 For each question, OmniSQL-7B was used to generate $N=32$ candidate SQL queries.
 We selected $N=32$ following \cite{DBLP:conf/acl/LiL025}, as it represents a well-balanced trade-off between performance and computational cost~\cite{DBLP:conf/iclr/0002WSLCNCZ23,DBLP:conf/nips/LewkowyczADDMRS22}.
 The framework automatically discards syntactically invalid queries and labels each remaining candidate as correct ($s_+$) or incorrect ($s_-$) depending on whether its result set matches the gold SQL.
 This procedure yielded final labeled datasets of 82,640 samples for BIRD and 50,073 for Spider.

 Analyzing these datasets reveals a marked class imbalance.
 In Spider, 69.4\% of the candidates are labeled correct, while only 30.6\% are incorrect.
 BIRD shows a milder skew, with 58.63\% correct and 41.37\% incorrect.
 To investigate the impact of imbalance on ORM training, we constructed balanced versions of both datasets by downsampling.
 Specifically, for each question, we retained $\min(s_+, s_-)$ candidates, ensuring a 50/50 split between positive and negative labels.
 The resulting statistics are summarized in Table~\ref{tab:dataset_stats}.